michelenzoetoundi/michelenzoetoundi/README.md

 ## 👋 Hi !
 I'm Michel Enzo Etoundi
 - I have an engineering background in information & communication technologies, with +2 years of experience as Solutions Sales Engineer in the telecom's industry.
 - I'm interested in Data Science as a mean of describing and predicting human's experience.
-- I use Python, R, SQL, Tableau to prepare, process, clean, analyze and visualize data models.
+- I use Python, R, SQL & Tableau to prepare, process, clean, analyze and visualize data models.

 #### 🧭 Here is my Data Science's Journey